martinring/thesis/src/1-Introduction.md

    thousands of deployed devices may be combined.
 1. *More time* -- the deployment of a system does no longer mark an end to the verification.
-1. *More information* -- the environment of a deployed unit becomes concrete and by this can substitute abstract variables with definitive observations.
+1. *More information* -- the environment of [a]{.changed .minor} deployed unit becomes concrete and by this can substitute abstract variables with definitive observations.

 Of these aspects, the scope of this work is the latter: How can information gained during operation be utilised to speed up the verification process so